modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-2.md

 The uncertainty principle is incompatible to classical physics because in that world there is no impediment to simultaneously describe the position and velocity of a particle.
 However, in the quantum world, the representation of waves that occupy large regions in space does not coincide with the representation that corresponds to well-located corpuscles in space.
 Suppose that $Δx$ and $Δp_x$ designate, respectively, the indeterminacies in the measurements of the position and of the component of the linear momentum ($p_x = mv_x$) of a particle in the direction of the X axis.
 Both measurements are made at the same time and for the same particle.
 Classically, the value of $Δx$ does not depend at all on that of $Δp_x$, but quantumly the so-called Heisenberg **indeterminacy or uncertainty principle** must be satisfied.
 This principle establishes that the product of such uncertainties is of the order of Planck's constant ($h ≈ 6.6 \times 10^{-34} Js$).
 This principle can be represented as follows: $Δx Δp_x  ≥ h/(2π)$.

+!!! tip "1922 Physics Nobel Prize awarded to Bohr."

+    WORK: “The discovery of the electron and radioactivity in the late 19th century led to different models being proposed for the atom’s structure.
+In 1913, Niels Bohr proposed a theory for the hydrogen atom, based on quantum theory that some physical quantities only take discrete values.
+Electrons move around a nucleus, but only in prescribed orbits, and If electrons jump to a lower-energy orbit, the difference is sent out as radiation.
+Bohr’s model explained why atoms only emit light of fixed wavelengths, and later incorporated the theories on light quanta.”

+    MLA style: Niels Bohr – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+5 Jun 2024. <https://www.nobelprize.org/prizes/physics/1922/bohr/facts/>

+    NOBEL LECTURE: *The Structure of the Atom* by Bohr.

+    MLA style: Niels Bohr – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+21 Feb 2023. https://www.nobelprize.org/prizes/physics/1922/bohr/lecture/

+!!! tip "1933 Physics Nobel Prize awarded to Heisenberg."

+    WORK: “In Niels Bohr’s theory of the atom, electrons absorb and emit radiation of fixed wavelengths when jumping between fixed orbits around a nucleus.
+The theory provided a good description of the spectrum created by the hydrogen atom, but needed to be developed to suit more complicated atoms and molecules.
+In 1925, Werner Heisenberg formulated a type of quantum mechanics based on matrices.
+In 1927 he proposed the “uncertainty relation”, setting limits for how precisely the position and velocity of a particle can be simultaneously determined.”

+    MLA style: Werner Heisenberg – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+5 Jun 2024. <https://www.nobelprize.org/prizes/physics/1932/heisenberg/facts/>

+    NOBEL LECTURE: *The Development of Quantum Mechanics* by Heisenberg.

+    MLA style: Werner Heisenberg – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+21 Feb 2023. https://www.nobelprize.org/prizes/physics/1932/heisenberg/lecture/

 ***

 [**Next: 9.3.
 Communication formats for describing scientific texts.**](./vol-III-chap-9-sect-3.md)